rust-lang/rust/doc/tutorial-rustpkg.md

 Before we can talk about how to make packages of your own, you have to understand the big concept with `rustpkg`: workspaces.
-A 'workspace' is simply a directory that has certain folders that `rustpkg` expects.
+A 'workspace' is simply a directory that has certain sub-directories that `rustpkg` expects.
 Different Rust projects will go into different workspaces.

-A workspace consists of any folder that has the following
+A workspace consists of any directory that has the following
 directories:

 * `src`: The directory where all the source code goes.